Empty Rotorua house for sale burgled, new carpet and curtains taken

 • Burglaries drop 42 per cent in Hawke's Bay during lockdown, crime overall well down

-"Scumbags" have left a Rotorua couple feeling "gutted" after their vacant former rental property was broken into overnight, with new curtains and carpet stolen.
+"Scumbags" have left a Rotorua couple feeling "gutted" after their vacant former rental property was broken into overnight and new curtains and carpet stolen.

-Joanne Van Der Woude and her husband spent about $5000 and seven weeks over the lockdown period doing up their rental property, which is down a driveway and next door to their home on Sunset Rd, with a view to selling it.
+Joanne Van Der Woude and her husband spent about $5000 and seven weeks over the lockdown doing up the rental, which is down a driveway and next door to their home on Sunset Rd, with a view to selling it.

 She said they worked hard during those weeks to get the house looking great, only to have it destroyed by "dregs of society" who went into the home overnight on Sunday.